 About RepDose

-RepDose (repeated dose toxicity) is a relational database on subacute to chronic toxicity and currently contains 655 chemicals.
+RepDose (repeated dose toxicity) is a relational database on subacute to chronic toxicity and currently contains about 930 chemicals.

 Publicly available, predominantly peer-reviewed studies are entered in the RepDose database.